-In 1993, the Riverwalk Initiative was formally expanded to reinforce the City’s commitment for the design and construction of the Riverwalk.
-Consisting of 22 proposed segments, the end goal was a Riverwalk system that would unify downtown attractions and become, over time, a significant attraction in itself.
-A resolution creating the Riverwalk Site PlanReview Overlay District (SPROD), followed by the creation of a Riverwalk Development Fund was adopted in the fall of 1993.
+In 1993, the was formally expanded to reinforce the city's commitment for the design and construction of the Riverwalk.
+Consisting of 22 proposed segments, the end goal was a Riverwalk System that would unify downtown attractions and become, over time, a significant attraction in itself.
+A resolution creating the Riverwalk Site Plan Review Overlay (SPROD), followed by the creation of a Riverwalk Development Fund was adopted in the fall of 1993.

 North Avenue Dam Removal

-In 1994, DNR staff led a technical advisory group consisting of the City, Milwaukee County, Village of Shorewood, Southeastern Wisconsin Regional Planning Commission and the Milwaukee Metropolitan Sewerage District.
-The team studied alternatives for river revitalization and recommended the partial removal of the North Avenue Dam (built in 1891) to lower and narrow the river flow back to natural conditions.
+In 1994, Department of Natural Resources (DNR) staff led a technical advisory group consisting of the City of Milwaukee, Milwaukee County, Village of Shorewood, Southeastern Wisconsin Regional Planning Commission and the Milwaukee Metropolitan Sewerage District.
+The team studied alternatives for river revitalization and recommended the partial removal of the North Avenue Dam (originally built in 1891) to lower and narrow the river flow back to natural conditions.

 The Beerline "B" neighborhood refers to a former industrial rail line along what is now Commerce Street, between East Pleasant Street and North Humboldt Avenue.
 In the late 1990's the City began a focused effort to bring this area back to use.
 The first step was the creation of a Redevelopment Plan that created a vision for the new neighborhood which included mixed use, predominately residential development.
-To ensure the continuation and extension of the City's Riverwalk System, the Redevelopment Plan required a public/private riverwalk along the Beerline.
+To ensure the continuation and extension of the City's Riverwalk System, the Redevelopment Plan required a public/private riverwalk.
 Next, the City created a Tax Incremental Financing (TIF) district to fund the environmental cleanup of the area and to put in the public improvements needed for private development to occur.
 Rail lines were removed, contaminated soil was excavated and new streets, utilities, bridges, staircases, and public parks were built.
 Riverwalk funding was set aside as a match for future developments.